 ITANAGAR, Feb 13: Union Minister of State for Planning and Parliamentary Affairs

-Our state which lies on the north-
+Our state which lies on the north-eastern part of India is surrounded by many hills.

-However, everyone still dreams of a developed state in all spheres.
-Such dreams can be converted into reality if steps are being taken by all.
+be converted into reality if steps are being taken by all.
 I am sure, with full support

 Kago Taping, Itanagar.